abhishekp-uc/docker-simplified-workshop/README.md

 $ docker container ls
 CONTAINER ID        IMAGE                               COMMAND                  CREATED             STATUS              PORTS                    NAMES a1804f7de9ca        ieee-docker-workshop-python-image   "python ./server.py"     24 seconds ago      Up 23 seconds       0.0.0.0:5000->5000/tcp   ieee-docker-workshop-python-container
+# The output below is only different for the NAMES field which is to showcase what would've happened if --name was not provided in the previous step
 # a1804f7de9ca      ieee-docker-workshop-python-image   "python ./server.py"     24 seconds ago      Up 23 seconds       0.0.0.0:5000->5000/tcp   zen_khayyam
 ```